lepton-eda/lepton-eda/README.md

   Note that on some distributions the TeX support for Texinfo is packaged separately.

-Once you have these installed, you need to clone the gEDA git
+Once you have these installed, you need to clone the Lepton git
 repository:

     git clone https://github.com/lepton-eda/lepton-eda.git